library-data-platform/ldp/ADMIN_GUIDE.md

 }
 ```

-This file defines parameters for connecting to Okapi and to the LDP
+This file defines parameters for connecting to data sources and to the
-database.
-Please see the next section for how the parameters are used.
+LDP database.
+Please see the next section for how the parameters are
+used.

 The LDP software looks for the configuration file in a location
 specified by the `LDPCONFIG` environment variable, e.g. using the Bash